Mark Love

 I went to Catholic schools, both elementary and high school.
 (I’ll pause here for you to express your sympathies!)
 There was a nun in elementary school who taught English.
 One day the homework was to write a short story.
 Afterwards, she said, “You’re pretty good at making things up.”
 I hoped that was in reference to the assignment.
 There was also a creative writing professor in college who encouraged me to submit short stories to a literary magazine.
 There was a young lady in college who knew I loved to read.
 She gave me a book that she enjoyed.
 Thirty pages in, I figured out who done it and why, but I kept reading to see if I was right.
 Turned out I was.
 When I gave it back to her and told her that, she scowled and said “if you’re so damned smart, why don’t you write one?”
 I had to take her up on that challenge.
 (Wonder whatever happened to her…)

 What is your favorite aspect or writing?
 Your least favorite?
 Writing dialogue between my characters is absolutely my favorite thing to do.
-It gives me the opportunity to convey all the emotions that the scene may warrant, whether it’s serious, tense, humourous or sarcastic.
+It gives me the opportunity to convey all the emotions that the scene may warrant, whether it’s serious, tense, humorous or sarcastic.
 Getting the dialogue right is vital to the story.
 It’s got to be true for the character.
 Not everyone speaks in complete sentences.
 When it comes together, it’s a kick to sit back, reread that passage and think to myself ‘damn, that was good!’
 My least favorite aspect is marketing.
 I know it’s essential, but it takes me away from the actual writing of the stories.

 What aspect of writing would you most like to improve on?
 Editing.
 It’s a necessary evil, but it can be difficult, especially if you’re in the process of reading over the manuscript for the fifth or sixth time.
 I think it’s better to walk away from the story for a week or two, then come back with fresh eyes.